-In order to use the column, connect the permeate line exiting the VA resin column to the inlet of the pHC column.
-Connect the outlet of the pHC column to the Permeate Return on the machine.
+In order to use the column, connect the permeate line exiting the machine to the pH correction column inlet.
+Connect the outlet line from the pH correction column to the inlet of VA resin column.
+Connect the outlet of the VA column to the Permeate Return on the machine.

 The pH Correction column efficacy can be measured by the pH exiting this column.
-If the pH is above 7 exiting the column, then a regeneration or change of column will be required.
+A sample of this permeate can be obtained from the bleeder valve on top of the VA resin column.